satyapalsinh10/YOLOv4_Person_Detection_and_Classification/README.md

 ## References

-To train the network from scratch you can follow the github [link](https://github.com/AlexeyAB/darknet?tab=readme-ov-file) or configure the above file with the official darknet repository.
+To train the network on a custom dataset you can follow the github [link](https://github.com/AlexeyAB/darknet?tab=readme-ov-file) or configure the above file with the official darknet repository.